Aniruddha-Deb/Aniruddha-Deb/README.md

 That's about it, I guess.
 There's a lot of other fun snippets or projects that I'm up to or have done previously, skim through my github to find out ;) Do check out [my blog](https://aniruddhadeb.com) for more cool stuff.
 Thanks for reading this far!

-⚡ Fun fact:
+#### ⚡ Fun fact:
-I really like fun facts.
+I really like quizzing, random trivia and fun facts.
 If you've got any, hit me up on discord at `Sensei#5200`

 <!--
 **Aniruddha-Deb/Aniruddha-Deb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.